Analysis | If curtailing racist imagery in Dr. Seuss is ‘cancel culture,’ what, exactly, is your culture?

 No one is “canceling” Dr. Seuss, a phrasing by now so detached from reality that it doesn’t even make any sense.
 The author, himself, is dead for one thing, which is about as canceled as a person can get.
 The vast, vast majority of his books, the ones without racist images or references, will still be sold.
 If Dr. Seuss’s profile wanes a bit as a result of the attention being paid to his drawings — the only form of “canceling” at play here — to whom is harm being done?

-The answer, of course, is “people who perceive criticism of the casual racism of the past as criticism of their own behavior or as a reminder of how the world around them is changing.”
+The answer, of course, is people who perceive criticism of the casual racism of the past as criticism of their own behavior or as a reminder of how the world around them is changing.
 It’s not that some Dr. Seuss books are being taken out of rotation.
 It’s that Seuss is a benchmark for a particular sort of American upbringing.
 Calling out Seuss’s — infrequent! — racist imagery is therefore an attack on that view of American identity.

-It's a short hop from here to rhetoric demanding that we make America great again.
-This, as I've written before, was always the value that Donald Trump offered to his supporters: unwinding the clock to a point in which everything was stable and unchanging and systems worked explicitly if often unwittingly to the advantage of White men in particular.
+It’s a short hop from here to rhetoric demanding that we make America great again.
+This, as I’ve written before, was always the value that Donald Trump offered to his supporters: unwinding the clock to a point in which everything was stable and unchanging and systems worked explicitly, if often unwittingly, to the advantage of White men in particular.
 Challenging Seuss drawings exposes the racism that usually undergirded those advantages.

 This has been an undercurrent to our political conversation for decades.
 It used to be that “political correctness” was the poison undermining the United States, a phrasing that emerged in response to a limited effort to change how things were described but that eventually served as a shorthand for “attacks on traditional culture.”